- Academia

 #NoCompromise

-Our eyes are like a camera with a lens and a film at the back.
+Our eyes are like a camera with a lens and a film at the back of the eye.
 The retina is the light-sensitive layer at the back.
 All images coming through the lens of the eye get focused on the retina.
 The retina converts these images into signals and sends them to the brain via the optic nerves.

 Long-standing or uncontrolled diabetes can damage the retina causing diabetic retinopathy.